-5.2.2 Knox Mobile Enrollment (KME)
+5.2.1 Knox Mobile Enrollment (KME)

-KME is a free service to automate device enrollment either individually or in bulk.
+KME (desktop and cloud), approved for STIG use, and highly recommended for DoD use, is a free service to automate device enrollment either individually or in bulk.
 It is the quickest and most automated way to enroll a large number of devices to the MDM/Enterprise Mobility Management (EMM) for corporate use.
 Once an IT administrator configures a device with the service, the device user simply has to turn it on and connect to Wi-Fi or 3G/4G/5G during the initial device setup process.